confiscate/secret/README.md

 secret
 =======

-UX mocks for different visualizations.
+UX mocks for different transitions.
+Intended to be toy prototypes only.

 #### Opacity: